LibraryCarpentry/lc-git/_episodes/05-github-pages.md

 ~~~
 {: .output}

-You might remember from earlier that we did `git push -u origin master` to
+You might remember from earlier that we did `git push -u origin main` to
-set up the master branch.
+set up the main branch.
 The `-u` is a shorthand for `--set-upstream`, so
 above you could also have typed `git push -u origin gh-pages`.

 And remember, we only have to do this the first time we push to a new branch.